 What Makes a Realtor Different From an Agent?

-Some people think that all real estate agents are "realtors," calling agents by that name generically without realizing that not every agent can legally use the title.
-A career in real estate is complicated enough, and many major brokerages require that agents become a realtor but it is not legally required.
+Some people think that all real estate agents are realtors.
+However, being a realtor is a specific designation, and not every real estate agent can legally use that title.
+If you're considering a career in real estate or are looking for someone to help you buy or sell your home, keep in mind that many major brokerages insist their agents become realtors, but it is not legally required.

-- Educational materials at state and national NAR websites
+- Educational materials from state and national NAR websites

-- Full-color magazines in print and online with news and educational content
+- Full-color magazines available in print and online with news and informative content

-- Representatives who lobby Congress for Realtor legislation (political action is huge)
+- Representatives who lobby Congress on their behalf for Realtor legislation

 - Discounts on equipment and other helpful products and services